lava1234554321/Predictive-Model-for-Views-In-YouTube-Beauty-Community/README.md

 ```

 ###4.
 Cut node sample
 This step (not necessary) will cut the node sample file into different "chunks" to allow you to run later programs synchronously.
 When used, it saves the input file into x number of output files where each output file has maximum 35 entries (currently only one column as it was created to work with node_sample.csv.
-The output files will be in the format <input file name><i>.csv, where i is the "ith" cut of the file.
+The output files will be in the format <input file name><n>.csv, where n is the "nth" cut of the file.
 For instance, if your node_sample.csv file had 72 entries, the cut_node_sample_data.py file would create three files, node_sample0.csv, node_sample1.csv, and node_sample2.csv, with 35, 35, and 2 entries respectively.
 ```
 python cut_node_sample_data.py -i <input file name>
 ```